cdsc-github/parade-ara-simulator/README.md

 2. Build ARA version:
 	* Enable the `SIM_DEDICATED_ARA` macro in all three files, `src/mem/ruby/profiler/Profiler.cc`, `src/mem/ruby/system/System.cc`, and `src/sim/simulate.cc`
-	* In current PARADE release, users have to manually configure which accelerators to enable in the source code: `RubySystem::startup()` function in `src/mem/ruby/system/System.cc`.
-For example, if you want to enable only the BlackScholes accelerator, just uncomment the `AddOperatingMode` lines for BlackScholes and comment all other benchmarks.
+	* Accelerators can be configured using the --acc_types and --num_accinstances options. --acc_types specifies the accelerator types to be instantiated in the simulated architecture.
+String type in the form of `ACC[,ACC]' is accepted, such as `Deblur' and `Deblur,Denoise'. --num_accinstances denotes the number of copies of each accelerator type.
 	* `./build.gem5.sh`
 	* `cp build/X86/gem5.opt parade-test/TDLCA_BlackScholes`

 ##Build Benchmarks

 Before you start, please download the disk image and Linux binaries from: http://vast.cs.ucla.edu/software/parade-ara-simulator.
 Decompress it and move the folders to `$PARADE_HOME`, and finally `export M5_PATH=$PARADE_HOME`.
 We have prebuilt all the benchmarks used in the ICCAD 15 paper.

 If you want to build the benchmarks by your own:
 * `cd benchmarks; make`	--- note it needs an older GCC version, e.g., GCC-4.1.2